edgeguide/expect/src/README.md

 Like errorCode, but only changed the returned error if it was a null error

 #### requiredIf
-An element is allowed to be null or undefined if another value is falsy
+An element is allowed to be null or undefined if another value is null

 ```javascript
 const expect = require('@edgeguideab/expect');